 Photograph by Rufus Sunny

 “We have been living without electricity for a year now.
-Our village has a grid connection, but the area’s transformer malfunctioned in March 2021.
+Our village has a grid connection, but the transformer malfunctioned in March 2021.
 Nobody from the government department knows about the failure or ever comes for maintenance.
-We do not know where and to whom we should report getting this fixed.
-Somebody was saying the machine has to be replaced and it cost a lot.” says Peru Majhi from Kanjiguda village in Sindhipadar gram panchayat of Thuamul Rampur block, Kalahandi district.
+We do not know where and to whom we should report for getting this fixed.
+Somebody was saying the machine has to be replaced and it costs a lot,” says Peru Majhi from Kanjiguda village in Sindhipadar Gram Panchayat of Thuamul Rampur block, Kalahandi district.

-Peru, 40 years, works as a farmer on his land.
-He grows pulses and paddy on the one acre land.
-The produce he gets is for self-consumption and the surplus he sells in the market.
+Peru is a farmer growing pulses and paddy on the one acre of land he owns.
+The produce he gets is for self-consumption, and the surplus he sells in the market.
 Peru also has livestock which he raises and sells in the market.
-His wife, Nargi Majhi, age 35, helps him in his work.
+His wife, Nargi Majhi, helps him in his work.
 They earn nearly ₹20,000 – 30,000 in a year.
-Peru and Nargi have three children; two daughters and one son.
+Peru and Nargi have three children, two daughters and one son.

 Peru received a solar home lighting system in October 2021.
 They use the home lighting system for household purposes and children’s studies.
 They charge the system in the sunlight and use it when it is dark.
-“We use the light from 6 pm till midnight.
-During this time we finish our household work like cooking, cleaning, arranging beds, and children’s studies.”
+“We use the light from 6 pm till we go to sleep.
+During this time, we finish our household work like cooking, cleaning, arranging beds, and children’s studies.”

-Indu Majhi, Peru’s elder girl child, appeared for the matriculation exam this year.
-“I was hopeless about studies until we received this light.
+Indu Majhi, Peru’s elder daughter, appeared for the matriculation exam this year.
+“I was hopeless about studies until we got this light.
 It came to my rescue during my class 10 board exam.
 Our schools were closed due to the COVID-19 lockdown.
 We couldn’t learn in school.
 The home lighting system at least helped me study for 4-5 months at home.
 I could prepare well for my exams.
 I have done well in my papers and am waiting for my results.”

-Bipin Singh Majhi, Peru’s ten-year-old son is in Class 6 in Sindhipadar Upper Primary School.
+Bipin Singh Majhi, Peru’s son, is in Class 6 in Sindhipadar Upper Primary School.
 The school is open now after two years.
 Every day, Bipin cycles four kilometres to his school.
-He is at school from 6 am to 10 am and studies for 2-3 hours using the light, when he is back at home in the evening.
+He is at school from 6 to 10 am and studies for 2-3 hours using the light at home in the evening.

 Peru says, “All the users in the village say that the home lighting system is of good quality and gives long back up.
 The light is very bright and fills the room.
-There is no complaint from anyone.
+There is no complaint from anyone yet.
 It is helping households do their work even in the dark, which otherwise used to be really challenging.
 Earlier, we used kerosene lanterns, which had poor light, was expensive and the smoke was hazardous to health too.”